Aliases for H2AFY Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Nucleosomes consist of approximately 146 bp of DNA wrapped around a histone octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
-This gene encodes a member of the histone H2A family.
+This gene encodes a replication-independent histone that is a member of the histone H2A family.
 It replaces conventional H2A histones in a subset of nucleosomes where it represses transcription and participates in stable X chromosome inactivation.
-Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2008]
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Oct 2015]

 GeneCards Summary for H2AFY Gene

-H2AFY (H2A Histone Family, Member Y) is a Protein Coding gene.
-Diseases associated with H2AFY include medulloblastoma.
-Among its related pathways are ATF-2 transcription factor network and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include protein heterodimerization activity and chromatin binding.
-An important paralog of this gene is H2AFB2.
+H2AFY (H2A Histone Family Member Y) is a Protein Coding gene.
+Diseases associated with H2AFY include Medulloblastoma.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and ATF-2 transcription factor network.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and protein kinase binding.
+An important paralog of this gene is H2AFY2.